1154046/Partnering-to-accelerate-industry-growth-in-Mobile-Application-Development/README.md

 For more than a century IBM has been dedicated to every client's success and to creating innovations that matter for the world.

+These are some of the links that you may find useful as a Mobile developer.

 Open Source projects, starter kits, and activity kits from IBM Volunteers - https://www.ibm.org/initiatives/ibm-volunteers

 Activity Kits - https://www.ibm.org/activities